Visual Studio Code

 User uNID

-uNID being your University ID, in form of u0123456.
-Also, the above is for the Notchpeak cluster, for other clusters, such as Lonepeak or Kingspeak, replace the notchpeak with lonepeak or kingspeak, and notch with lp or kp.
+uNID being your University ID, in form of u0123456. ### is the host name returned in step 4 below, e.g. notch001.
+For other clusters, such as Lonepeak, use lonepeak instead of kingspeak, and lp instead of kp.

 #!/bin/bash